 Neuropathy is the clinical term used to describe damage to nerves in the body.
 There are two main types of nerves that can experience neuropathy – peripheral and autonomic nerves.

-Peripheral neuropathy: refers to damage to nerves that send information to and your arms, hands, legs, feet skin and the nerves that control your muscles.
+This is an umbrella term that describes damage to nerves that send information to and your arms, hands, legs, feet skin and the nerves that control your muscles - the peripheral parts of your body.

 Most neuropathies start by affecting peripheral nerves.
 Over time and as damage continues, autonomic neuropathies can develop as well.
 The most common type of peripheral neuropathy is diabetic neuropathy, where high blood sugar causes nerve damage.
 However, exposure to toxins, drugs (e.g. chemotherapy), alcohol, nutrient deficiencies and genetics can all lead to peripheral neuropathy.